nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Exits the application.

 ### Investigation Case page
-The page of the application when the user opens a specified investigation case.
+The page of the application when the user opens a specified case.

-#### Add investigation case description: `add desc d:DESC`
+#### Add description to the current case: `add desc d:DESC`
-Adds the description of the investigation
+Adds the description of the case.

 Format: `add desc d:DESC`

-Example: `add desc d:Kovan double murders of twins xxx and yyy` updates the description of this investigation case to “Kovan double murders of twins xxx and yyy”.
+Example: `add desc d:Kovan double murders of twins xxx and yyy` updates the description of this case to “Kovan double murders of twins xxx and yyy”.

 This command is flexible.
 If a description has been added, this command will overwrite the current description.
 Tip: You can also use `add desc d:` to remove the current desc.

-#### Adding a document related to the case: `add doc n:TITLE r:FILE_NAME`
+#### Add a document to the current case: `add doc n:TITLE r:FILE_NAME`
-Adds a new document that is related to the investigation case.
+Adds a new document to the current case with the specified `TITLE` and `FILE_NAME`.

 Format: `add doc n:TITLE r:FILE_NAME`